INSaFLU/nextstrain_builds/rsv/README.md

 This is a customized Nextstrain build for respiratory syncytial virus (RSV).
 This is based on the public build, visible at nextstrain.org/rsv.

+We've modified it to allow more divergence, increasing clock_filter_iqd to 12.

 ## Input data